POZHILANVD/QRdecomposition/README.md

 ## DATE:
-# EX.NO: Algorithm for QR Decomposition
+# EX.NO:8 Algorithm for QR Decomposition
 ## Aim:
 To implement QR decomposition algorithm using the Gram-Schmidt method.
 ## Equipment’s required: